CREDIT CARD COUNSELING SERVICES

 - Take out a small loan from your financial institution using your savings or Certificate of Deposit (CD) as collateral, save the money (don’t spend it) and make on-time payments to build your credit history.
 Make sure the lender will report the loan to the credit bureaus.

 - Pay any outstanding debts – if you owe it, pay it.
 If you cannot pay the bill in full, contact the creditor to set up a payment plan.

-- Devise a budget to ensure new credit purchases are affordable, and live with it.
+- Plan a budget to ensure new credit purchases are affordable, and live with it.
 If you cannot afford a new debt now, wait and save.

-- Check your credit reports from the three major credit bureaus once per year to insure accuracy and promptly dispute any errors.
+- Check your credit reports from the three major credit bureaus once per year to ensure accuracy and promptly dispute any errors.

 - Start a file called your non-traditional credit history with all of your positive credit/payment information that is not found in your credit report.
 Reporting to the credit bureaus is only voluntary and there may be good payment references not reflected in your report such as rent, certain utilities, auto insurance, medical bills, etc. Save receipts and statements for your file, and ask your landlord for a letter of credit reference.
 Show this to the loan officer or bank manager when you are pursuing a loan.

 Credit Use – When you are ready; begin to apply for credit after careful thought and research, and use it appropriately.
 Start small and build slowly by: